 # # #

 About Cohen Veterans Bioscience

-Cohen Veterans Bioscience is a national, nonpartisan 501(c)(3) public charity research organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
-We are creating a paradigm shift in how we approach and treat brain health – by utilizing cutting-edge technologies to establish enabling platforms and implementing our end-to-end catalytic operating model in translational science, clinical programs, data science, digital health and patient centricity – to advance personalized and precision medicine.
+Cohen Veterans Bioscience is a national nonprofit 501(c)(3) public charity research organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
 To support & learn more about our research efforts, visit www.cohenveteransbioscience.org